clickzetta/clickzetta-jdbc-stress-tool/README.md

 ### Run in docker

-1. Prepare image, `docker pull clickzetta/jdbc-stress-tool:dev` or `./build.sh` if you have Java 8+ develop environment ready
+1. Prepare image by run `./build.sh`, Java 8+ and maven needed.
-2. `docker run -p 8501:8501 -v .:/mnt/userdata clickzetta/jdbc-stress-tool:dev`
+2. `docker run -p 8501:8501 -v .:/mnt/userdata clickzetta/jdbc-stress-tool:dev`, test data will be stored at local path `./`,  change it as you wish.
-3. Open http://localhost:8501 in your browser
+3. Open http://localhost:8501 in your browser.

 ### Local compile and deploy

 #### Compile jdbc-stress-tool

-Have your Java(8+) development environment ready and run
+Prepare Java(8+) development environment as well as maven.

 `mvn package`

 #### Run WebUI

-Have your Python(3.9+) environment ready.
+Prepare Python(3.9+) environment.

 Get dependency packages installed
 ```shell